Skip to main content

 API

 You can build some awesome things with web technologies.
 Our way to make apps even better is using in-game real time information and events to fuel app functions.
-With our JavaScript API you can unlock features that read and interact with in-game events.
+With Overwolf's JavaScript API you can unlock features that read and interact with in-game events.

 Overwolf Plugins

-You can add even more features to your app by using one of our plugins, like the simple I/O plugin for reading files from the local disk.
-You can even create your own plugin:
+You can add even more features to your app by using one of the Overwolf plugins.
+For example, the simple I/O plugin for reading files from the local disk.
+You can even create your own plugin by using existing C/C++/C# code.
+Wrap it inside an Overwolf Plugin DLL file and interact with it in your Overwolf app.

-For more details, you can review the Overwolf Plugins section.
+For more details, see Overwolf Plugins.

 Real world sample app